-Diana's poem, "My father as rhythm in lake water," received second prize in the Banff Centre Bliss Carman Poetry Prize, and is out in the current, summer issue of Prairie Fire magazine.
+Diana's poem, "My father as rhythm in lake water," received second prize in the Banff Centre Bliss Carman Poetry Prize, and was published in the 2021 summer issue of Prairie Fire magazine.

-Many Good Places: Rediscovering the Métis and Settler Place-Worlds of My Parents, Diana's second, in-process poetry manuscript, about her father, Métis political activist Don Nielson, is supported by a Marian Hebb Research Grant.
+In search of my Métis Father, Diana's second, in-process poetry manuscript, about her father, Métis political activist Don Nielson, is supported by a Marian Hebb Research Grant.